geraldotech/DevMap/JavaScript/assets/thread/Menu_All_pages.md

 <h1 align="center">
-Menu for all pages by `gmap`
+Menu for All pages by `gmap`
 </h1>

-Make links with Array using `nav` and `select` I don't have to edit the code on every page when a change is made to the menu.
+Make links with Array using `nav` and `select`, `object` tag and more... you don't have to edit the code on every page when a change is made to the menu.

+# e.g 0: tag `object`

+Versão do princípio++ usando apenas HTML deveriamos ter conhecimento do poder essa tag que pode fazer o papel de includes [https://gmapdev.netlify.app/html/#object](https://gmapdev.netlify.app/html/#object)

 # eg 1: Using Array, select, append